-shall be transformed to a clocked discretized continuous-time partition with the "ExplicitEuler" method.
+shall be transformed to a discretized partition with the "ExplicitEuler" method.
 The following model is a manual implementation:

 '''

 input Real u;

 parameter Real x_start = 1;

-Real x(start = x_start); // previous(x) = x start at first clock tick
+Real x(start = x_start); // previous(x) = x_start at first clock tick

-// previous(der x) = 0 at first clock tick
+// previous(der_x) = 0 at first clock tick

 Real der_x(start = 0);

 protected

 Boolean first(start = true);

 equation

 when Clock() then

 first = false;

 if previous(first) then

 // first clock tick (initialize system)

-x = previous (x);
+x = previous(x);

 else

 // second and further clock tick

 x = previous(x) + interval() previous(der_x);

-end if:
+end if;

-der_x =

--x + u;
+der_x = -x + u;

-end when:
+end when;

 '''

 [For the implicit integration methods the efficiency can be enhanced by utilizing the discretization formula during the symbolic transformation of the equations.
 For example, linear differential equations are then mapped to linear and not non-linear algebraic equation systems, and also the structure of the equations can be utilized.
 For details see Elmqvist, Otter, and Cellier (1995).
-It might be necessary to associate additional data for an implicit integration method, e.g., the relative tolerance to solve the non-linear algebraic equations in case of hard realtime requirements.
+It might be necessary to associate additional data for an implicit integration method, e.g., the relative tolerance to solve the non-linear algebraic equation systems, or the maximum number of iterations in case of hard realtime requirements.
 This data is tool specific and is typically either defined with a vendor annotation or is given in the simulation environment.]